 Once you’ve decided to visit Italy, especially for the first time, it’s easy to catch yourself daydreaming daily about sparking blue seas, delicious wine, rolling hills, and ancient cities (and I definitely still do this on a near-constant basis), but successfully planning a trip to Italy requires some not-so-daydream-like steps as well!

-From booking transportation to deciding exactly where to go, we’ve outlined all the important steps for planning your Italy trip here–use this checklist to ensure that you jet off on your Italian vacation without a single worry.
+From booking transportation to deciding exactly where to go, we’ve outlined all the important steps for planning your Italy trip here.

 Step 1: Check visa requirements.